Ensuring a Premier Patient Experience through Nursing Excellence

 - Providing resources to those with chronic conditions, such as diabetes and heart disease

-In addition, all UH hospitals, except one, hold NICHE (Nurses Improving Care for Healthsystem Elders) designations – a nursing education program designed to improve geriatric care.
+NICHE: UH Cleveland Medical Center also holds NICHE (Nurses Improving Care for Healthsystem Elders) designations – a nursing education program designed to improve geriatric care.

-At UH, nursing is not just a job – it is a lifestyle and a passion for those who choose to pursue it as a career.
+At UH Cleveland Medical Center, nursing is not just a job – it is a lifestyle and a passion for those who choose to pursue it as a career.